berkeley-scf/r-bootcamp-winter-2019/modules/module6_tidyverse.md

 ## 6 Africa     1977          2586.
 4142.
 8328097.
 11585184.
 ## # ... with 2 more variables: mean_gdp_billion <dbl>, sd_gdp_billion <dbl>
 ```

+# `mutate` vs. `summarize`

+It can be confusing to decide whether to use `mutate` or `summarize`.
+The key distinction is whether you want the output to have one row for each group or one row for each row in the original data frame:

+  - `mutate`: creates new columns with as many rows as the original data frame
+  - `summarize`: creates a dataframe with as many rows as groups

+Note that if you use an aggregation function such as `mean()` within `mutate()` without using `groupby()`, you'll simply do the summary over all the rows of the input dataframe.

+And if you use an aggregation function such as `mean()` within `summarize()` without using `groupby()`, you'll simply create an output dataframe with one row (i.e., the whole input dataframe is a single group).

 # `dplyr::arrange`